michael-milette/moodle-local_contact/README.md

 ### My site successfully completed the eMailTest process.
 Why is it still not working?

 If you still can't get your web form to work, the problem might be your form.
-Try using HTML sample form included above.
+Try using HTML sample form included in the [Usage](#usage) section.
 Then customize it to meet your needs.

 ### I am still getting a lot of spam emails through my web form.
 Can I block certain IP addresses?